 When learning how to grow a small business, consider the risks.
 You want to avoid making mistakes at all costs, but they will unavoidably happen.
 This is especially true as your business sees rapid growth and becomes more complex.

-That is why having a plan for emergencies, mistakes, or any other unforeseen issues will help you avoid these unavoidable problems.
+That is why strategizing for emergencies, mistakes, and any other issues will help you avoid these unavoidable problems.

 Some ways to prepare a backup plan include: